myenergy-ai/myenergy-ai/index.md

 5. Make sure your code lints.
 6. Issue that pull request!

-**Note: Make sure you remove irrelevent imports and console logs.
+**Note: Make sure you remove irrelevant imports and console logs.
 If not, it may lead to errors while performing [GitHub Actions](https://github.com/myenergy-ai/myenergy-ai/actions).**

 ### Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using GitHub's [issues](https://github.com/myenergy-ai/myenergy-ai/issues)
+## Report bugs using GitHub's [Issues](https://github.com/myenergy-ai/myenergy-ai/issues)

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!